gridai/grid-docs/docs/features/datastores/1_README.md

 Datastores today have 3 main capabilities:

-1. Can be created from private S3 buckets in both Grid Cloud and Bring Your Own Cloud environments
+1. Can be created from S3 buckets in both Grid Cloud and Bring Your Own Cloud environments
 2. Attachable to [Runs](../../features/runs/1_README.md) and
    [Sessions](../../features/sessions/README.md)